0conner/News-Digest/README.md

-# News Digest React Native App
+# InstaFun React Native App

 Screenshots of the App :